Supplier Code of Conduct

 - Be honest, direct, and truthful in discussions with regulatory agency representatives and government officials.

-PDF Suppliers and their Representatives shall conduct their business interactions and activities with integrity and in accordance with their obligations under specific agreements with PDF.
-While many PDF Suppliers may have their own compliance requirements, business practice standards, and/or codes of business conduct, it is essential that all Suppliers and Representatives understand and uphold the requirements for acceptable business conduct at PDF when doing business with and/or on behalf of PDF.
-In addition to any specific obligations under Supplier’s agreement with PDF, all Suppliers shall, without limitation:
+Suppliers shall conduct their business interactions and activities with integrity and in accordance with their obligations under specific agreements with PDF Solutions.
+While many Suppliers may have their own compliance requirements, business practice standards, and/or codes of business conduct, it is essential that all Suppliers understand and uphold the requirements for acceptable business conduct at PDF Solutions when doing business with and/or on behalf of PDF Solutions.
+In addition to any specific obligations under Supplier’s agreement with PDF Solutions, all Suppliers shall, without limitation:

 1. Honestly and accurately record and report all business information and comply with all applicable laws regarding their completion and accuracy.